 - Warren says, "Let's make some noise."
 Cut to Buffy fighting a vampire.

-- Diabolus ex Machina: It seems like everything's been wrapped up, 2/3 of The Trio is behind bars, Warren no longer has the Orbs, and Buffy is sharing a tender moment with her friends...then Warren shows up, with a gun.
+- Diabolus Ex Machina: It seems like everything's been wrapped up, 2/3 of The Trio is behind bars, Warren no longer has the Orbs, and Buffy has reconciled with Xander...then Warren shows up with a gun.

 - Did the Earth Move for You, Too?

 Tara: When did morning happen?

 Willow: After the moon went down. (kisses Tara) I forgot how good this could feel... us together... without the magic.